 Three’s first foray into 5G has been to introduce a home broadband service using Huawei’s 5G CPE Pro router, which is also being used by Vodafone for its home 5G offering.

+The use of Huawei equipment in your home really isn't a problem.
 If you've had 4G broadband before, or used a separate portable hotspot that wasn't on your phone, chances are that device was made by Huawei, too.

-The 5G CPE Pro router works just like the fixed line router that's many of us have in our homes now, save for the fact it has a microSIM card inside.
+The 5G CPE Pro router works just like the fixed-line router that's many of us have in our homes now, save for the fact it has a microSIM card inside.
 You even get wired network ports so you can connect it to a Powerline network or to a games console or other device that doesn't have Wi-Fi - not that there are too many of these devices available on the market these days.

-Three 5G resellers
+Three 5G business